Patriarchy: History

-Pre-history

-Sexual division of labour
+Prehistory

 Some preconditions for the eventual development of patriarchy were the emergence of increased paternal investment in the offspring, also referred to as fatherhood, and of a sexual division of labour.
 Several researchers have stated that the first signs of a sexual division of labour dates from around 2 million years ago, deep within humanity's evolutionary past.
 It has been connected to an evolutionary process during a period of resource scarcity in Africa approximately 2 million years ago.
-In the 2009 book Catching Fire: How Cooking Made Us Human, British primatologist Richard Wrangham suggests that the origin of the division of labor between males and females may have originated with the invention of cooking, which is estimated to have happened simultaneously with humans gaining control of fire between 1 and 2 million years ago.
-The idea was early proposed by Friedrich Engels in an unfinished essay from 1876.
+British primatologist Richard Wrangham suggests that the origin of the division of labor between males and females may have originated with the invention of cooking, which is estimated to have happened simultaneously with humans gaining control of fire between 1 and 2 million years ago.
+The idea was proposed early on by Friedrich Engels in an unfinished essay from 1876.